EricZinda/Perplexity/backlog.md

             - a menu to start doesn't work either
         - USER: can I order chicken? -> I don't understand the way you are using: order

+        - veggies -->  I don't know the words: veggies
+        - 1 order of water doesn't work
+        - my son's order is a glass of water --> nothing -even when he just ordered it

         - USER: how much would a salad cost
             I don't know the words: how, how